Anne Browne: Life

 One of these missionaries was John Payne, who lived for some time at Ingatestone Hall under her protection.
 He was arrested there in 1577, thrown into prison for three weeks, and then released.
 He returned to France by the end of the year, but it was not long before he was back in England and at Ingatestone Hall, where he passed as Lady Petre's steward and acted as her confessor.
 In 1581, information was laid against him, and he was arrested at Warwick and tried, not only for saying Mass, which was then a punishable offence, but also for plotting against Elizabeth.
 After long investigation, trial, and torture, he was executed in 1582 at Chelmsford.
 John Payne was nephew of Rector Woodward, of Ingatestone who had resigned rather than conform.

 Anne herself was on the list of recusants whose addresses were to be sent up in 1582.
 Payne's trial and execution seems to have been a severe blow to Anne, for she died in April of the same year and was buried with her second husband in the vault adjoining the chancel at St Edmund and St Mary's Church, Ingatestone, and her effigy lies by his on the tomb above.

 Lady Anne made a final will in February 1582; she died later that year.

-The extracts given below chiefly concern her bequests of jewelry, silver etc. to some of her children nephews and nieces, and shed much light on the personal possessions of an Elizabethan lady.
+Among the bequests in her will, she left to her daughter-in-law, Mary Petre, a billiment of goldsmith work with black enamel, thirteen pieces set with nine pearls, and fourteen pieces without pearls.
+This piece was intended to adorn a French hood.
+She owned a tablet or locket with a unicorn bone, reckoned to be a charm against poison.